 The algorithm terminates when a pass over all labels fails to reduce the cost function.
-Kwatra et al. [14] and Agarwala et al. [1] have successfully used the 'alpha expansion' with this interaction penalty.
-In our case, we have also found that it is good enough to produce satisfactory composite textures (Fig. 2f).
+Kwatra et al. [12] and Agarwala et al. [15] have successfully used the "alpha expansion" with this interaction penalty.
+In our case, we have also found that it is good enough to produce satisfactory composite textures (Figure 2(f)).